chiro-hiro/thedivine/README.md

 # The Divine
-Smart contracts allow us to generate and secure pseudo-random numbers and for the lowest cost.
+A smart contract is allow us to generate and secure pseudo-random numbers and for the lowest cost.
 All processes and algorithms are transparent and open to everyone.
 The algorithm is thus safe and acceptable for a wide range of PRNG applications and situations where the cost to manipulate outweigh the transaction value.

 # Disclaimer
 Do not use this algorithm in gambling and/or use at your own risk.
 Definitely do not use this algorithm in cryptography.